 History of the Castle – From the Normans to Earthquakes

-The castle's origins date back to the 11th century, a period when the Normans were consolidating their power over southern Italy, displacing the Byzantines and Arabs.
-Between 1040 and 1064, the Hauteville dynasty – including Roger I and Roger II – gradually took control of Calabria and Sicily.
-It was during this era that the fortress was erected on the summit of Monte Rotondo, taking advantage of the rocky promontory's natural defensive qualities.
+The castle's origins date back to the Middle Ages, a period when the Normans were consolidating their power over southern Italy, displacing the Byzantines and Arabs.
+Between 1040 and 1064, the Hauteville dynasty – including Robert Guiscard and Roger I – gradually took control of Calabria and Sicily.
+The fortress on the summit of Monte Rotondo may, however, have older defensive origins that the Normans later expanded and transformed.

 The castle served a defensive function for several centuries.
 In 1494, the Aragonese reinforced the fortifications, adapting them to new military requirements.
-Unfortunately, numerous earthquakes – including documented damage from 1222 and the catastrophic earthquake of 1783 that devastated all of Calabria – gradually reduced the castle to ruins.
-The 1783 seismic sequence, estimated at magnitude 7 on the Richter scale, destroyed dozens of castles and churches across the region.
+Unfortunately, numerous earthquakes gradually reduced the castle to ruins, with the devastating series of five strong tremors between 5 February and 28 March 1783 proving particularly destructive across much of Calabria.

 Architecture and Surviving Remains